moodser/comsats-thesis-template-latex/README.md

-# Thesis README
+# README

 ## Overview

-This repository contains the necessary files and folders for organizing your thesis.
+This repository contains the necessary files and folders for organizing your thesis at COMSATS University Islamabad.
 The main file, `Thesis.tex`, serves as the central document and contains all the components of your thesis.
 To ensure proper organization, follow the guidelines below for placing different types of content.

 ## File Structure